robtweed/ewd-qoper8/guide.md

 });
 q.start();
 ```
-Within the `‘stop’` event handler’s callback function, `‘this’` provides access to all the master process’s properties and methods.
+Within the `'stop'` event handler's callback function, `'this'` provides access to all the master process's properties and methods.

 ## Examples Included with ewd-qoper8
-You’ll find a number of example scripts in the `/lib/tests` folder within your `node_modules/ewdqoper8` directory.
+You'll find a number of example scripts in the `/lib/tests` folder within your `node_modules/ewdqoper8` directory.

-To run them, ensure you’re in the directory that you’d been in when you first installed ewd-qoper8.
+To run them, ensure you're in the directory that you'd been in when you first installed ewd-qoper8.

 From that directory, you can invoke the command:
 ```